-Policymakers are discussing a misguided drug pricing plan—known as the “Most Favored Nation” policy—that would tie the cost of medicines in the U.S. to prices set by foreign governments.
-It sounds like a quick fix, but it actually won’t lower out-of-pocket costs for patients—and it comes with serious risks.
+Policymakers are discussing a misguided drug pricing plan—known as “Most Favored Nation” price setting —that would tie the cost of medicines in the U.S. to prices that other countries pay.
+It sounds like a quick fix, but it actually won’t guarantee lower out-of-pocket costs for patients—and it comes with serious risks.

 The policy would:

 Instead of importing foreign price controls, policymakers should focus on real solutions that help patients now—like reining in PBMs, holding 340B hospitals accountable and ending foreign free-riding.
-Other countries should support the innovation they benefit from and if PBMs and hospitals get lower prices, those savings should go to patients–not profit margins.
+Other countries should pay their fair share for innovative medicines and if PBMs and hospitals get lower prices, those savings should go to patients–not profit margins.

 Take Action Now

-Tell your Senator: Reject the Most Favored Nation policy.
+Tell your Representative: Reject Most Favored Nation drug price-setting.
 Say no to foreign reference pricing that harms patients and threatens biopharmaceutical innovation.
 Instead, support real solutions that put Americans first.